Framework for app store testing and mistakes to avoid

 Whether it’s your icon, screenshots, video - it’s just another part of your game’s story.
 It needs to have a clear role within your narrative, and it’s vital it will blend, match and work inherently with other elements and with the promise you are delivering to your users.

-Remember: Your users are smart, sophisticated, and have tons of alternatives, the mobile developers who win (and the app stores are a clear example of a winner takes all market) are those who understand
+Remember: Your users are smart, sophisticated, and have tons of alternatives, the mobile developers who win (and the app stores are a clear example of a winner takes all market) are those who understand.
+Master your app store review analysis or watch your competitors zoom past you.

-And now, aa we promised - the two tips:
+And now, as we promised - the two tips:

 Tip #1 – Your users have a name...optimize for unique user behavior